Publishing and Marketing 07: A Reviewer’s Self-Examination

 So that’s the extent of my thoughts on the matter.
 For now.

 Just as a closing point, I want to head-off ANY possible accusations of sexism.
 Before you make any of that sort of comment, I encourage you to read this blogpost.
 It was written as a response to a review that deliberately called out another reviewer, who coincidentally happened to be Liz Bourke.
 The accusation of sexism will come no doubt because just last week I wrote about the relationship between reviewers and authors with respect to the latter stepping into a discussion of their work(s) by the former with specific context to a recent article on the Strange Horizons website which pretty much said: authors not welcome.
 And that SH post was written by a female blogger.

 Given how easily comments of sexism and gender bias are thrown around these days, I fully expect that I’ll be on the receiving end of a few.

-Posted on September 23, 2013, in Book Reviews, Editorial, Publishing & Marketing, Review Central and tagged Book Reviews, Books, Column, Dan Abnett, Editorial, Fantasy, Jay Kristoff, Liz Bourke, Marketing, Michael J. Sullivan, Negative Reviews, Orbit Books, Pariah, Publishing, Publishing & Marketing, Reflections on Reviews, Review, Review Central, Reviewing Etiquette, Stormdancer, Strange Horizons, Theft of Swords, Tone.
+Posted on September 23, 2013, in Book Reviews, Editorial, Publishing & Marketing, Review Central and tagged Book Reviews, Books, Column, Dan Abnett, Editorial, Fantasy, Jay Kristoff, Liz Bourke, Marketing, Michael J. Sullivan, Negative Reviews, Orbit Books, Pariah, Publishing, Publishing & Marketing, Reflections on Reviews, Review, Review Central, Reviewing Etiquette, Stormdancer, Strange Horizons, Theft of Swords.
 Bookmark the permalink.
 7 Comments.